McLaren Automotive: Headquarters and facilities

 McLaren Automotive is based at the McLaren Technology Centre, alongside the rest of the McLaren Group, and at the adjacent McLaren Production Centre.
 The two facilities are connected by a subterranean walkway, with the MPC built partially underground to minimise its presence.

 In 2017 McLaren announced the construction of the £50m McLaren Composites Technology Centre (MCTC) at the Advanced Manufacturing Park in Rotherham.
 The facility will build carbon fibre chassis for future McLaren road cars.
 The facility aims to give McLaren greater control over the manufacture of composite tubs, providing an opportunity to increase the pace of the design and development of the tubs.
 Full production will begin at the MCTC by 2020.
 The MCTC was officially opened by The Duke of Cambridge, Duchess of Cambridge, and the Crown Prince of Bahrain in November 2018.

+In September 2026, McLaren announced at £450 million investment in their technology centre.
+The investment is expected to create 1,000 jobs.

 Products and strategy

 McLaren's first purpose-built road car was the F1, based on a concept developed by Gordon Murray that he convinced Ron Dennis to back.
 McLaren Cars went into hibernation following the completion of the F1's production run, and McLaren did not return to the production car market until launching McLaren Automotive in 2010, just prior to the release of the MP4-12C (eventually simplified to just 12C) in 2011.

 McLaren launched its current three-tier product structure in 2015, dividing their range of cars into the Sports, Super, and Ultimate Series.
 Cars in the Sports and Super Series are given names based on the car's power output in PS, followed by a model designation (C for club, S for sport, GT for grand tourer and LT for longtail).
-The entry-level Sports Series consists of the 570S, 570S Spider, 570GT, 540C, 600LT and 600LT Spider.
-The Super Series, considered to be McLaren's core model range, originally included the 650S, 625C, and 675LT.
-These were replaced with the 720S in 2017 (and 720S Spider in 2018).
-The high-end Ultimate Series was led by the P1 and P1 GTR, now it includes the Senna, Senna GTR and the upcoming Speedtail, intended to be the successor to the original F1.
+The Sports Series is the entry-level tier, the Super Series is considered to be McLaren's core model range, the Ultimate Series is the high-end tier intended to be the successor to the original F1.
 The F1 and 12C were retroactively included in the Ultimate and Super Series, respectively.
 The structure was expanded to include the GT Series with the release of the McLaren GT in 2019.